Commercial Bank Business Plan Checklist: 23 Documents Lenders Demand

 Professional Resources and Software

 QuickBooks and Xero accounting software can create most financial documents banks need.
-Their reports meet standard banking formats on its own.
+Their reports meet standard banking formats.
 FreshBooks works well for service businesses that need simple financial tracking.

 LivePlan business planning software includes bank-ready templates.
-Their financial predicting tools help create realistic estimates.
-BizPlan offers industry-specific templates that match bank business plan needs exactly.
+Their financial planning tools help create realistic estimates.
+BizPlan offers industry-specific templates that match bank business plan needs.

 FAQs